 Interconnecting Entities are warned that a project submitted in accordance with this proposal could be delayed until the BOD approved revision requests and system changes that were identified in the impact analysis are completed.
 This could also possibly result in FIS studies needing to be re-studied to reflect later CODs if the system changes are significantly delayed.

+The system changes are not expected to be complete until the year 2023 at the earliest.
+Considering this, applications will not be accepted that have a Production Load Date (PLD) prior to the first model load date in 2023.

+In the event that system changes are further delayed due to unforeseen circumstances, part of the Self-Limiting Facility may be allowed to proceed to PLD prior to 2023 if the configuration and MW output was specifically studied in the Full Interconnection Study (FIS).

 Interconnecting Entities should also be aware that they must submit an attestation form to comply with the established MW Injection or MW Withdrawal limit with the RARF submitted for the Full Interconnection Study.
 Interconnecting Entities should also be aware that all registered generators or Energy Storage Systems proposed to be within a Self-Limiting Facility will be required to be represented by a single Resource Entity and a single Qualified Scheduling Entity when modeled in the Network Operations Model.

-ERCOT will allow Interconnecting Entities (IE) to submit a proposed Self-Limiting Facility (including DC-Coupled Resources) consisting of non-Energy Storage System (non-ESS) and/or ESS projects that would use the Self-Limiting Facility protocol changes found in NPRR1026, NPRR1029 and planning guide PGRR081 such that an ESS project could be added to a new or existing facility.
+ERCOT will allow Interconnecting Entities (IE) to submit a proposed Self-Limiting Facility consisting of non-Energy Storage System (non-ESS) and/or ESS projects that would use the Self-Limiting Facility protocol changes found in NPRR1026 and planning guide PGRR081 such that an ESS project could be added to a new or existing facility.

-To aid the Generation Interconnection Status Report, a standard naming convention will be used for the proposed Self-Limiting Facility or DC-Coupled projects.
+To aid the Generation Interconnection Status Report, a standard naming convention will be used for the proposed Self-Limiting Facility.
 The “ITEST” part of the name is the [Common Name] that would be the same for both the solar and storage parts of the project or the Station name if adding to an operational facility.
 The terms “Solar” and “Storage” would be used to identify the technology of each part of the project.
-The “SLF” keyword would be used to identify that this project is part of a Self-Limiting Facility and “DCC” used to identify that this project is part of a DC-Coupled Resource.
+The “SLF” keyword would be used to identify that this project is part of a Self-Limiting Facility and “DCC” used to identify a SLF project that will be part of a DC-Coupled Resource when that type is allowed after Passport.
+Until that time, DCC projects will be considered SLF.
 Thus the naming convention would be:

 [Common Name][space][“Solar”, “Wind”, “Storage” or “Other”][space][“SLF” or “DCC”]